 Ms. Hynes has worked to make government more responsive and effective at the regional level.
 As a member of the Washington Metropolitan Area Transit Authority (Metro) Board, she chaired the Governance Committee and led the Metro Board’s successful effort to improve its practices and performance.
 As a member of the Northern Virginia Transportation Commission’s Executive and Legislative Committees, Ms. Hynes helped revitalize the organization and improve its relations with the Commonwealth of Virginia.
-Currently, as an active member at the Metropolitan Washington Council of Governments (COG) and COG’s 2013 Elizabeth and David Scull Award for Regional Leadership, Ms. Hynes Chairs COG’s Region Forward Coalition, the public-private consortium created to pursue COG’s vision for the region’s future.
-Ms. Hynes also serves on the Executive Boards of the Virginia Municipal League (VML) and the Virginia Transit Association (VTA)
+As Arlington’s representative to the Northern Virginia Transportation Authority, Ms. Hynes is the Vice-Chair of the Finance Committee and an active member of the Project Implementation Working Group.
+Ms. Hynes also serves on the Executive Boards of the Virginia Municipal League (VML).
+In, 2014, she was appointed by Governor McAuliffe to serve on the Virginia Board of Workforce Development.
+Ms. Hynes received the Metropolitan Washington Council of Governments (COG) 2013 Elizabeth and David Scull Award for Regional Leadership for her work as Chair of COG’s Region Forward Coalition, the public-private consortium created to pursue COG’s vision for the region’s future.

 Prior to joining the Arlington County Board, Ms. Hynes served on the Arlington School Board for 12 years, including three times as chair.
 She and her husband Patrick have resided in Arlington for more than 35 years and are the parents of five Arlington Public School graduates.
 Ms. Hynes graduated from the College of St. Benedict in St. Joseph, Minnesota, which honored her in 2007 as a distinguished alumna.